advancedfootcareil.com logoHome

 Does Medicare pay for podiatrists for diabetics?

-Yes, Medicare Part B covers podiatry services for diabetics if you have diabetes‑related nerve damage (neuropathy) or need medically necessary treatment for foot injuries or diseases.
-This includes one foot exam per year specifically for diabetics with lower‑leg nerve damage to help prevent limb loss.
-After you meet the Part B deductible, you pay 20 % of the Medicare‑approved amount for covered services.
-However, routine foot care such as trimming nails or removing corns and calluses is generally not covered.
-For personalized care, consult your podiatrist to confirm coverage for your specific condition.
+Yes.
+Medicare Part B covers podiatry services for diabetics who have diabetic neuropathy or a medically necessary foot condition.
+This includes one foot exam per year to detect issues that could lead to amputation.
+After the Part B deductible is met, the patient pays 20 % of the Medicare‑approved amount.
+However, routine foot care such as nail trimming or removal of corns and calluses is not covered.
+Diabetic patients should consult their podiatrist to confirm coverage for their specific needs.

 Choosing the Right Approach: Professional Guidance and Prevention